-The climate of Europe varies from the icv coldness of the Arctic region, to the genial sun and refreshing breezes of the countries on the Mediterranean.
-In general it is very salubrious: and, though other regions have been favoured with a richer soil, and more luxuriant productions, none of them are possessed by a population so free, active, and enlightened.
+The climate of Europe varies from the icy coldness of the Arctic region, to the genial sun and refreshing breezes of the countries on the Mediterranean.
+In general it is very salubrious; and, though other regions have been favoured with a richer soil, and more luxuriant productions, none of them are possessed by a population so free, active, and enlightened.
 In some periods both of ancient and of modern history, the nations of Europe have held in subjection almost every other part of the habitable world; and, though they have now lost much of their political power, yet the moral influence still remains with them.
-So far as we can read the future designs of Providence from the present aspect of affairs, it is from the nations of Europe, that all great efforts to enlighten the nations, which still dwell in darkness, and in the region of the shadow of death, must proceed.
+So far as we can read the future designs of Providence from the present aspect of affairs, it is from the nations of Europe that all great efforts to enlighten the nations which still dwell in darkness, and in the region of the shadow of death, must proceed.

-SPREAD OF THE GOSPEL.
+LESSON II.-SPREAD OF THE GOSPEL.

-From Greenland's icy mountains, From India's coral strand, Where Afric's sunny fountains Roll down their golden sand; From many an ancient river, From many a palmy plain, They call us to deliver Their land from error's chain.
+FROM Greenland's icy mountains, From India's coral strand, Where Afric's sunny fountains Roll down their golden sand; From many an ancient river, From many a palmy plain, They call us to deliver Their land from error's chain.

 What though the spicy breezes Blow soft on Ceylon's isle, Though every prospect pleases, And only man is vile?
-In vain, with lavish kindness, The gifts of God are strewn, The heathen, in his blindness, Bows down to wood and stone.
+In vain with lavish kindness The gifts of God are strewn;